 Cow milk used to be all the rage.
 I remember drinking cow’s milk every day, maybe 2-3 times a day on average as a kid.
 It was my drink of choice.
-They told us that it’s “good for your bones” and it’s very “high in calcium.”
+They told us that it’s “healthy, good for your bones” and it’s very “high in calcium.”
 It was the nutrient-packed drink my younger self preferred.
+The truth is, pasteurized cow milk is not healthy.
 Now, it’s becoming more and more popular to drink an alternative milk, such as almond milk, hemp milk, oat milk, coconut milk, rice milk, or the formerly “only” regular alternative option, soy milk.

 Why Not Drink Cow Milk?